eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 }
 ```

+> **Important — entries are updated, not only appended.** `log()` is called more than once for the
+> same transaction: once when it begins, and again when it finishes or fails.
+A credential the issuer
+> defers is logged when it is requested and updated when it finally arrives.
+Every one of those calls
+> carries the same `transactionIdentifier`, so your storage has to **upsert on that identifier**.
+> Appending each call instead leaves duplicate rows, and transactions stuck in their initial state.

 #### Working with Transaction Logs

 Each entry is a `TransactionEntry` — a sealed type with one subtype per kind of transaction